JoeCant98/TuneTrivia/README.md

 ### 1. Connect to the Mobile Web App

-Visit [tunetrivia.com](https://tunetrivia.com) on your mobile device's web browser.
+Visit TuneTrivia on your mobile device's web browser.

 ### 2. Host the Game on Your Computer

 Make sure you have the TuneTrivia main app installed and running on your computer.
-You can download it from [tunetrivia.com/download](https://tunetrivia.com/download).
+You can download it by ...

 ### 3. Create or Join a Game Session